IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

 Our long-term solution for this is the UTxO HD initiative, whereby we relocate the UTxO set of the Shelley ledger state from in-memory data structures to exclusively and explicitly on-disk data structures.
-This trade-off wins back memory headroom at the cost of IO space, IO delays, and increased code complexity.
+This trade-off wins back memory headroom at the cost of disk space, disk access latency, and increased code complexity.

 This document does not assess that trade-off; we take its worth for granted herein.
 This document also does not discuss short-term workarounds that may